 Evaluation criteria and the associated points are listed below.
-The award will be made to the responsible Offeror whose proposal is determined to be the most advantageous to the State based on the evaluation criteria listed in this section.
+The award will be made to the responsive and responsible Offeror whose proposal is determined to be the most advantageous to the State based on the evaluation criteria listed in this section.

-The total number of points used to score this contract is 100.
+The total number of points used to score a proposal is 100.